STACK-42/Cphorm/README.md

 ### 🧬 Cphorm

 A lightweight, offline-first health data platform designed to empower doctors, field workers, researchers, and NGOs in connectivity-challenged regions.
-Cphorm enables seamless patient data logging and secure, synchronized access, even when internet access is limited or unavailable
+Cphorm enables seamless patient data logging and secure, synchronized access, even when internet access is limited or unavailable.

 ---